nuxencs/seasonpackarr/README.md

 #### Unpack

 Run with `root` or `sudo`.
-If you do not have root, or are on a shared system, place the binaries somewhere in your home directory like `~/.bin`.
+If you do not have root, or are on a shared system, place the binary somewhere in your home directory like `~/.bin`.

 ```bash